• As low as $334/Night

 • Cottage

-THE CONCH GUEST HOME - is dreamy and charming.
-Appreciate the tranquility and peaceful of Broad Street where you'll be 2 blocks from the waterfront or dinner at one of the famed eateries in the "Coolest Modest Town in America."
+THE CONCH GUEST HOME - is dreamy and elegant.
+Savor the tranquility and peaceful of Broad Street where you'll be 2 blocks from the waterfront or dinner at one of the famed eateries in the "Coolest Modest Town in America."
 Historic 1883 David Williams home in the heart of Beaufort.
-Delightfully furnished and refreshed unit that offers 1 Queen Bed and 1 Bathroom with a calming soaking tub with jets and a modest kitchen with a sink, stove top and minifridge.
+Elegantly furnished and refreshed unit that offers 1 Queen Bed and 1 Bathroom with a calming soaking tub with jets and a modest kitchen with a sink, stove top and minifridge.

 About the Area